1.0 Don't Stress!

 The end result is that Fossil more closely adheres to the principle of least astonishment than Git does.

 2.5.4 Individual Branches vs. The Entire Change History

 Both Fossil and Git store history as a directed acyclic graph (DAG) of changes, but Git tends to focus more on individual branches of the DAG, whereas Fossil puts more emphasis on the entire DAG.

-For example, the default "sync" behavior in Git is to only sync a single branch, whereas with Fossil the only sync option it to sync the entire DAG.
+For example, the default behavior in Git is to only synchronize a single branch, whereas with Fossil the only sync option is to sync the entire DAG.
 Git commands, GitHub, and GitLab tend to show only a single branch at a time, whereas Fossil usually shows all parallel branches at once.
 Git has commands like "rebase" that help keep all relevant changes on a single branch, whereas Fossil encourages a style of many concurrent branches constantly springing into existence, undergoing active development in parallel for a few days or weeks, then merging back into the main line and disappearing.

 This difference in emphasis arises from the different purposes of the two systems.
 Git focuses on individual branches, because that is exactly what you want for a highly-distributed bazaar-style project such as Linux.
 Linus Torvalds does not want to see every check-in by every contributor to Linux, as such extreme visibility does not scale well.
 But Fossil was written for the cathedral-style SQLite project with just a handful of active committers.
 Seeing all changes on all branches all at once helps keep the whole team up-to-date with what everybody else is doing, resulting in a more tightly focused and cohesive implementation.